tagtog/JBioC/README.md

 The initial goals of this repository are:

 * make the code a maven project, including the tests
-* ease the use of the library by publishing the package in Maven Central and distribute the code via GitHub
+* ease the use of the library by publishing the package in Maven Central and by distributing the code via GitHub

 ## BioC format